is an American television singing competition

 , making the show a treat for knowledgeable musicians as well as general fans.

-, Shawn Stockman (of the R&B vocal group Boyz II Men), and Nicole Scherzinger, who was later replaced by Sara Bareilles
+, Shawn Stockman (of the R&B vocal group Boyz II Men), and various women in the third seat: Nicole Scherzinger

 This show contains examples of:

 - A Cappella: The show features only these groups.